Gina Rodriguez: Personal life

-In an interview, Rodriguez revealed that she has suffered from Hashimoto's disease, a thyroid condition, since the age of 19.
+In an interview, Rodriguez revealed that she was diagnosed with Hashimoto's disease, a thyroid condition, at the age of 19.

 In a 2014 interview, she said, "I grew up Catholic.
 I have Jewish in my family and I attend a Christian church in Hollywood.
 I am basically all over the place."

-In 2016, Rodriguez began dating actor, model, and amateur Muay Thai fighter Joe LoCicero, whom she met on the set of Jane the Virgin.
-On August 7, 2018, Rodriguez confirmed in an interview with Us Weekly that she and LoCicero were engaged.
-On May 4, 2019, the couple married and on July 30, 2022, Rodriguez revealed on Instagram that she was pregnant with her and LoCicero's first child.
+In 2016, Rodriguez began dating actor and mixed martial arts fighter Joe LoCicero, whom she met on the set of Jane the Virgin.
+They were engaged in August 2018 and were married on May 4, 2019.
+She gave birth to their son in March 2023.
+On July 12, 2025, Rodriguez and LoCicero announced that they expecting their second child together, a baby girl.

+On October 15, 2019, Rodriguez posted an apology to Instagram for posting a since-deleted video of herself saying the "N word while singing along to "Ready or Not" by the Fugees, garnering widespread public backlash.
+Within hours, she posted a second apology on the platform, stating: "The word I sang carries…a legacy of hurt and pain that I cannot even imagine…I feel so deeply protective and responsible to the community of color but I have let this community down.
+I have some serious learning and growing to do and I am so deeply sorry for the pain that I have caused."

 Philanthropy

-Rodriguez has been increasingly involved with various charities and philanthropic efforts, made possible by her rising visibility as a film and television actress.
-Most notably, she became involved with various organizations in 2015, ranging from CustomInk to Naja Lingerie, all of which Rodriguez has stated have a special connection to her life and experiences.
+Rodriguez has been involved with various charities and philanthropic efforts, made possible by her rising visibility as a film and television actress.
+In 2015, she became involved in Custom Ink and Naja Lingerie, both of which Rodriguez has stated have a special connection to her life and experiences.

-On March 16, 2015, she was announced as a new member of the HSF's (Hispanic Scholarship Fund) Board of Directors.
-The HSF is the United States' biggest non-profit organization which supports Hispanic American higher education.
+On March 16, 2015, she was announced as a member of the board of directors of the Hispanic Scholarship Fund (HSF), the largest non-profit organization in the U.S. that supports Hispanic American higher education.
 Because attaining an education was the biggest priority in Rodriguez's household, coupled with her determination to work towards a degree, she was able to work towards receiving a HSF scholarship.
-For her placement on the Board of Directors, Rodriguez will help to support HSF in a matchless and meaningful way, therefore making sure that HSF's mission will continue to support the original values and commitment to education.
-Rodriguez has stated that this is a great opportunity to say thank you [to the HSF] and to help open doors for Latino students to follow.

-Later in 2015, PACER's (The Parent Advocacy Coalition for Educational Rights) National Bullying Prevention Center teamed up with CustomInk and enlisted the help of various celebrities, Rodriguez among them, to raise money for their fifth annual "Be Good to Each Other Campaign".
-Throughout the month of October 2015, people were encouraged to purchase a celebri-tee from CustomInk, who would donate all the proceeds from bullying prevention T-shirts to PACER.
+Later in 2015, PACER's (The Parent Advocacy Coalition for Educational Rights) National Bullying Prevention Center teamed up with Custom Ink and enlisted the help of various celebrities, Rodriguez among them, to raise money for their fifth annual "Be Good to Each Other Campaign".
+Throughout the month of October 2015, people were encouraged to purchase a celebri-tee from Custom Ink, who donated all the proceeds from bullying prevention T-shirts to PACER.
 Rodriguez, in designing a celebri-tee which featured the phrase "Kindness Is Always In Style" in cursive print, took a stand for kindness, acceptance, and inclusion in support of bullying prevention, and stated that her parents always taught [her] the power of thinking positively and treating others with respect.
 She also hopes that through the Be Good to Each Other Campaign, such a message could be continued to be spread to younger generations.